codeaffen/codeaffen.org/projects/phpypam.md

 First of all you create a dictionary with the connection data.
 This dictionary will unpacked for creating a `phpypam.api` object.

-If all went well you can use the `pi.get_token` to get the currently valid token from API.
+If all went well you can use the `get_token` to get the currently valid token from API.

 ## get available controllers

-To work with the phpIPAM api it is useful to know all available controllers.
-To achieve this you can eighter read the api documentation or you can use the `controllers` method.
+To work with the phpIPAM api it is useful if you know all available controllers.
+To achieve this you can either read the api documentation or you can use the `controllers` method.

 {% highlight python %}
 controllers = pi.controllers()